 6. Changes in consumer's financial situation

 In contrast to electronic consumers who are ready to pay more for the quality of a particular brand, FMCG consumers are more sensitive to price.
-The pandemic has made lower-middle consumers reduce their purchases and price sensitivity.
+The pandemic has made lower-middle consumers reduce their purchases and become more price sensitive.

 By knowing these conditions, you can better understand the impact of a price increase or decrease on your profits and time your planned price changes to take advantage of your customer's situation.